BeAPI/apply-to-beapi/wp-content/themes/easy/README.md

 * A concatenation of theses 3 different strings

 ### Loops
-* With a `while` loop, display int from 1 to 10
+* Display all numbers between 1 and 10 (including 10) using a `while` loop
-* Same as above but with a `for` loop
+* Same as before but with a `for` loop
-* Wrap the while loop inside a function for reuse, then call it
+* Wrap the while loop inside a function and call it
-* Modify this function behaviour to allow changing the max value with a N. Call it with a var of 20
+* Write a function that take a parameter `$max` and display all values from 1 to `$max` using a `while` loop.
+Call it with a value of 20

 ### Arrays
-Here we are especially working with arrays of integers.
-We will start from the principle that we are working with candidate's notes of the year.
+Given this array `array(5, 12, 10, 21, 2, 6, 8, 20, 14, 9, 12)`

 Write & wrap your code inside functions for the following cases :

-* Display all the elements from an array
+* Display all the elements of the array
-* Find the average value from a given array
+* Find the average value
-* Find out how many values are equal or superior to 10
+* Find out how many values are equal or greater than 10
-* Check if the note of 20 is present
+* Check if the note of 20 is present in the array
-* Get the best note
+* Get the best note from the array

 # WordPress is your best Friend
 You are done for the first part, now let's got to the WordPress part !